 Work with time and money.
 2.MD.7.
 Tell and write time from analog and digital clocks to the nearest five minutes, using a.m. and p.m.
 EE2.MD.7.
 Indicate the digit that tells the hour on a digital clock.
 Level IV AA Students will: EE2.MD.7.
 Tell time to the hour on a digital and analog clock.
 Level III AA Students will: EE2.MD.7.
 Indicate the digit that tells the hour on a digital clock.
 Level II AA Students will: EE2.MD.7.
 Indicate the relationship between a clock and their daily schedule.
 Level I AA Students will: EE2.MD.7.
-Match a number to a digit on a clock.
+Indicate the relationship between a clock and their daily schedule.
 2MD.8.
 Solve word problems involving dollar bills, quarters, dimes, nickels, and pennies, using \$ and ¢ symbols appropriately.
 Example: If you have 2 dimes and 3 pennies, how many cents do you have?
 EE2.MD.8.
 Recognize that money has value.
 Level IV AA Students will: EE2.MD.8.
 Recognize that money is used in exchange for goods.
 Ex.
 Given a classroom store, purchase goods with money.
 Level III AA Students will: EE2.MD.8.
 Recognize that money has value.
 Ex.
 Given blocks and quarters and asked, "If you want to buy a juice, which would you use?" indicate quarters.
 Level II AA Students will: EE2.MD.8.
 Sort money from other objects.
 Ex.
 Given three objects, select the coin/dollar.
 Level I AA Students will: EE2.MD.8.
 Understand that goods (items) have value.
 Ex.
 The student will exchange money for a preferred item.
+Represent and interpret data.
 2.MD.9.
 Generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
 Show the measurements by making a line plot, where the horizontal scale is marked off in whole-number units.
 2.MD.10.
 Draw a picture graph and a bar graph (with single-unit scale) to represent a data set with up to four categories.
-Solve simple put- together, takeapart, and compare problems using information presented in a bar graph.
+Solve simple put- together, take-apart, and compare problems4 using information presented in a bar graph.
 4 See Glossary, Table 1.
 EE2.MD.9-10.
 Create picture graphs from collected measurement data.
 Level IV AA Students will: EE2.MD.9-10.
 Organize, represent, and interpret data using concrete objects to create picture graphs.
 Ex.
 Make a decision based on the measurement data and information from graph.
 Level III AA Students will: EE2.MD.9-10.
 Create picture graphs from collected measurement data.
 Level II AA Students will: EE2.MD.9-10.
+Create picture graphs from collected data using a model.
+Level I AA Students will: EE2.MD.9-10.
 Create picture graphs from collected data using a model.
 Level I AA Students will: EE2.MD.9-10.
 Create a picture graph from collected data using a model.